crownholder/crownholder/README.md

 - 👀 I’m interested in software develpment and cryptocurrency
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on IoT projects
-- 📫 How to reach me contact@crownholder.xyz
+- 📫 How to reach me contact@sneakermoney.xyz

 <!---
 crownholder/crownholder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.